 - The other person guesses the feeling and its strength

 - You follow up each word with a discussion.
 Why the actor chose that particular strategy for conveying the feeling?
 What did it feel like to act it out?
 What did it feel like to watch?

 Feelings like anger may be pretty easy to guess – but the feelings of acting out and watching could be interesting.
 When it comes to things like hurt, shame and guilt things might get more complicated.

 The game becomes more useful, if you can play it with a number of different partners and people from different cultural backgrounds.
 You will find that different cultures can learn to express feelings very differently – a smile doesn't always mean you are happy!

-I wish you success in developing your empathy skills and I hope you will lead a much richer life as a result.
+I wish you success in developing your empathy skills and I hope life will become richer as a result.

-Wendy Mason is a Career Coach with Life Coaching skills and expertise in helping people have the confidence they need to be successful at work while maintaining a good work/life balance.
+Wendy Smith is a Life Coach with Career and Business Coaching skills.
+She helps people have the confidence they need to be successful at work while maintaining a good work/life balance.
 You can email her at email@example.com